Kipling (brand)

 Kipling is a brand selling handbags, backpacks, totes, luggage and other accessories.
 It was founded in 1987 in Antwerp, Belgium.
 Kipling has been a part of VF Corporation since 2004.
-Today, Kipling has 250 employees across its corporate offices in Antwerp, New Jersey, São Paulo, and Hong Kong.
+Kipling has 250 employees across its corporate offices in Antwerp, New Jersey, São Paulo, and Hong Kong.
 Kipling bags are sold in more than 80 countries internationally and can be found in more than 7,500 stores.

 History

 Kipling was founded in 1987 in Antwerp by designer Xavier Kegels (who also founded Hedgren) and Paul Van De Velde, who were joined by a third partner, Vincent Haverbeke.
 The name was inspired by Rudyard Kipling who wrote the children’s story The Jungle Book.

 In June 2004, VF Corporation, an American worldwide apparel and footwear company, acquired Kipling.
 Kipling became part of VF's "sportswear" range.